ponylang/pony-patterns/creation/error-prone-actor-dependencies.md

 ## Problem

 The Pony type system is very demanding when it comes to handling errors.
 The lack of `null` means that you are forced to initialize every variable and explictly handle and possible source of initialization error.
 In return, you get freedom from `Null Pointer Exceptions` and their equivalents.
-However, a naive use of Pony's `None` type when initializing dependencies can led to poor programmer ergononmics and frustration.
+However, a naive use of Pony's `None` type when initializing dependencies can lead to poor programmer ergononmics and frustration.

 Take, as an example, a Pony actor that receives messages and writes them to a file.
 Our first naive pass might look something like: